quii/learn-go-with-tests/reading-files.md

 ## Iterative, test-driven development

-As always we'll take an iterative approach where we're always taking simple, safe steps toward our goal.
+As always, we'll take an iterative approach where we're always taking simple, safe steps toward our goal.

 This requires us to break up our work into iterative steps, but we should be careful not to fall in to the trap of taking a "bottom up" approach.

-That might involve us making some kind of abstraction that is only validated once we stick everything together.
+We should not trust our over-active imaginations when we start work.
+You could be tempted into making some kind of abstraction that is only validated once we stick everything together, such as some kind of `BlogPostFileParser`.

 This is _not_ iterative!
 This is missing out on the tight feedback loops that TDD is supposed to bring us.